commcoders/pandemic-tracker-backend/README.md

  -  Java 8(Need for build)
 - SPRING BOOT(it will be automatically downloaded)
  - HIBERNATE(it will be automatically downloaded)
- -MYSQL-to be installed and provide details as mentioned above
+ - MYSQL-to be installed and provide details as mentioned above

 ## Design